Tutorial: Uploading a file

 TEAM_ID

-. - Local files and folders to upload: Transfer Agent puts these into one MASV package.
+. - Local files and folders to upload: MASV Agent puts these into one MASV package.
 These must be absolute paths starting with the container's

 /data